ibagomel/Visual-Flow-deploy/INSTALL.md

       - another-name
     ```

+5. All Visual Flow users (including superusers) need active Github account in order to be authenticated in application.
+Setup Github profile as per following steps:

+    - Navigate to the account settings
+    - Go to "Emails" tab: set email as public by unchecking "Keep my email addresses private" checkbox
+    - Go to "Profile" tab: fill in "Name" and "Public email" fields

-5. Install the app using the updated values.yaml file with the following command:
+6. Install the app using the updated values.yaml file with the following command:

     `helm install vf-app . -f values.yaml`

-6. Check that the app is successfully installed and all pods are running with the following command:
+7. Check that the app is successfully installed and all pods are running with the following command:

     `kubectl get pods --all-namespaces`

-7. Get the generated app's hostname with the following command:
+8. Get the generated app's hostname with the following command:

    `kubectl get svc vf-app-frontend -o yaml | grep hostname | cut -c 17-`

-8. Create a GitHub OAuth app:
+9. Create a GitHub OAuth app:
    1. Go to GitHub user's OAuth apps (`https://github.com/settings/developers`) or organization's OAuth apps (`https://github.com/organizations/<ORG_NAME>/settings/applications`).
    2. Click the Register a new application or the New OAuth App button.
    3. Fill the required fields (Set Authorization callback URL to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`), click the Register application button.
    4. Set the Client ID value to GITHUB_APP_ID in values.yaml.
    5. Click Generate a new client secret and set GITHUB_APP_SECRET in values.yaml to the value generated (Please note that you will not be able to see the full secret value later).

-9. Complete the app's configuration:
+10. Complete the app's configuration:

    1. Set STRATEGY_CALLBACK_URL in values.yaml to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`.
    2. Upgrade the app in EKS: